Contaminated Site Assessment and Management Certification

 Assessment of Applications (Impartial and confidential)

-The CPSS Board understands the importance of impartiality in assessing applications, and it conducts assessments only against the relevant CSAM Standards.
+The CPSS Board understands the importance of impartiality in assessing applications, and it conducts assessments only against the relevant CSAM Standards shown in the Description of Competencies document.
 It also manages any conflicts of interest in assessing applications by preventing people that have a personal or pecuniary interest in a successful (or unsuccessful) outcome of an application from being involved in its assessment.
 The CPSS Board treats all applications as commercial-in-confidence material, such that only members of the Competency Assessment Panel having no conflict of interest can view an application.
 Furthermore, members of the Competency Assessment Panel are required to delete all documents received for assessment, so the only copy of materials held by Soil Science Australia lie with the CPSS Administrator.
 A formal statement to this effect is provided to applicants upon request.